 After his medical training was complete, Dr. Neidecker went back to south New Jersey to work at the Cooper Bone & Joint Institute where he served as team physician for Rutgers-Camden University, Rowan University and the Philadelphia Wings.
 (Professional Indoor Lacrosse)

 Dr. Neidecker is also an active member of the American Osteopathic Association, the American Medical Society for Sports Medicine, and the National Athletic Trainers Association.
-He is also a member and has received the award of fellow from the American Osteopathic Academy of Sports Medicine.
+In addition he is a member and has received the award of fellow from the American Osteopathic Academy of Sports Medicine.

-Dr. Neidecker is involved in medical education and is clinical faculty at Campbell University, School of Osteopathic Medicine.
+Dr. Neidecker is involved in medical education and is an assistant professor at Campbell University, School of Osteopathic Medicine.
 He volunteers his time and gives lectures to students and healthcare providers on the local, national and international levels.
 He offers to have medical students, residents and fellows work with him for their clinical rotations.

 With Orthopaedic Specialists of North Carolina, Dr. Neidecker serves as one of the team physicians for the Carolina Mudcats.
 He provides event coverage for Wake County high school football and wrestling.
 He is also involved annually with providing medical care at the North Carolina High School State Wrestling Championships.